rbisdorff/Digraph3/docSphinx/index.rst

 .. toctree:: techDoc
    :maxdepth: 2

-The third section exhibits some *pearls of bipolar epistemic logic*.
+The third section exhibits some pearls of *bipolar-valued epistemic logic* that enrich the Digraph3 resources.
 These short texts illustrate well the very computational benefit one may get when working in a bipolar-valued logical framework.
 And, more specifically, the essential part the logically neutral *undeterminate* value is judiciously playing therein.

 .. toctree:: pearls
    :maxdepth: 2